Fractal dimension versus process complexity: Most salient results of the experiment

 In \cite{OurNewDemonstration} one can see an overview of the EXP-SPACE performing TMs.
 For most of these TMs it was not too hard to find an explicit formula for the space usage.
 An example is TM with number 683\,863 whose corresponding space usage is:

 The space-time time diagrams for TM 683\,863 contained sufficiently much regularity so that \emph{Mathematica} could guess the corresponding functions.
-For various other EXP-SPACE performers we had to help \emph{Mathematica} by suggesting it as to what kind of recursion it should look for.
+For various other EXP-SPACE performers we had to help \emph{Mathematica} by suggesting it to what kind of recursion it should look for.
 This occurred also with the so-called \emph{Busy Beaver}.

-Classically speaking the \emph{Busy Beaver} is defined as that TM that runs for the longest time when executed on a two-way infinite tape with empty input \cite{Rado1962}.
-In the context of this paper, we shall call a TM $\beta$ a Busy Beaver whenever for each TM $\tau$, there is some value $x_0$ so that for all $x\geq x_0$ we have $t_\beta(x) \geq t_\tau (x)$.
-Equivalent machines 599\,063 and 666\,364 are the Busy Beavers in the (3,2) space.
+Classically speaking the \emph{Busy Beaver function} outputs on input $n$ the longest time that any TM with $n$ states runs when executed on a two-way infinite tape with empty input \cite{Rado1962}.
+In analogy, in the context of this paper we shall call a TM $\beta$ a \emph{Busy Beaver} whenever for each TM $\tau$, there is some value $x_0$ so that for all $x\geq x_0$ we have $t_\beta(x) \geq t_\tau (x)$.
+The equivalent machines 599\,063 and 666\,364 are the Busy Beavers in the (3,2) space.
 They compute the largest runtime, space and boxes sequences.
 They also produce the longest output strings.
 For the remainder of this subsection we shall denote the Busy Beaver TM by $\beta$.
 As mentioned, there are of course two actual TMs that compute the Busy Beaver but they have the exact same behavior and we shall not distinguish between them.

 Figure~\ref{fig:BBexec} shows the execution of machine 666\,364 for inputs 1 to 3.
 The diagrams have been rotated to save space.
 As one can see, the series of outputs is very regular and so is the sequence of cells used by the computation.
 Nonetheless, \emph{Mathematica} did not find a recurrence between the consecutive values.
 This was due to a minor error term.